Tobacco Use Prevention in Schools and Utilizing Restorative Discipline Practices for Nicotine Use Offenses - Mini-Grants

 Grant Information:

-The Montana Tobacco Use Prevention Program provides funds to the OPI to provide grants to Montana schools for implementing strategies to reduce youth tobacco use.
-Grant recipients will be awarded up to $10,000 per school or up to $20,000 per school district to support student tobacco use prevention strategies.
-While the grant does state a district can apply for up to $20,000, the purpose for establishing this threshold is to accommodate for larger districts who have more than one school to address with grant funding.
+The Montana Tobacco Use Prevention Program (MTUPP) provides funds to the OPI to provide grants to Montana schools for implementing strategies to reduce youth tobacco use.
+Grant recipients may be awarded up to $10,000 per school or up to $20,000 per school district to support student tobacco use prevention strategies.
+The purpose for establishing a district threshold is to accommodate larger districts who have more than one school to address with this grant funding.

 If your district has installed vape detectors and you haven't previously responded, please respond to these questions.